Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling-passive/proposal/proposalT2.md

 Secondary Deliverables:

-- Dehumidication method for inlet air
+- Dehumidification method for inlet air
 - Simulation or demonstration of airflow quality
 -